Parenting

 — Kaylee Bond, Licensed Professional Clinical Counselor in Minneapolis, MN

-— Gina DeLeo, Marriage and Family Therapist Associate in Portland, OR
+— Ann DeWitt, Licensed Marriage & Family Therapist in Lake Oswego, OR

 Parenting is hard.
 It’s also fulfilling, transcendent, hilarious and fun.
 But in spite of those incredible peaks, it is also a crucible that can bring us down to valleys of desperation that can overwhelm our lives.
 I believe that a parent’s emotional state is the ground from which our children grow.
 My goal is to help you strengthen your connection to your kids by reconnecting with yourself.